jliu0140/cse15l-lab-reports/report4/LabReport4.md

 **Step 8:**

-The java files were compiled and the tester was ran again here using the same commands above.
+The java files were compiled and the tester was ran again here using the same commands from step 6.

 **Step 9:**